 Have you ever wondered how this single ingredient, flour, can be used in different recipes, and yet produce very different outcomes?
 From wonderful, flaky, tender pie crust to dense chewy bread?
 Let’s talk all about baking with flour.

-- All-purpose flour - or plain flour (maida) is a great flour to use.
+- All-purpose flour is a common household staple, but other types of flour can be beneficial to use depending on the recipe.
+All-purpose or plain flour (maida) is a great flour to use.
 And if used correctly, it can produce great results from flaky pie crust to chewy bread.

-- Bread flour - has more gluten in it.
+- Bread flour has a higher protein content, which provides more structure and chewiness to bread.
+It has more gluten in it.
 And we use it in bread like pizza, where we want that extra elasticity.

-- Pastry flour - is used when you need to make crumbly, buttery pie crusts and pastries.
+- Pastry flour is lower in protein and produces lighter, more tender baked goods.
+Usually used to make crumbly, buttery pie crusts and pastries.

 - All-purpose flour has a protein content of 10 to 12 % compared to: